laravel/forge-docs/1.0/sites/deployments.md

       forge deploy your-site-name.com
 ```

-4. You can adjust the `.chipperci.yml` file further to fit your needs, perhaps by running tests.
+4. Of course, you can adjust the `.chipperci.yml` file further to fit your needs.
 Once you are done, commit and push to the `main` branch so Chipper CI can deploy your site.

 ## Deployment Branch